Ingrown toenail treatment

 Things like creams, small pieces of cotton wool or toenail braces are usually enough to relieve mild symptoms.
 You don't have to go straight to the doctor.
 If you feel unsure about the treatment, you can see a podiatrist (foot specialist).

-If these treatments don’t help or if the ingrown toenail hurts a lot, produces pus or is constantly inflamed, surgery is an option.
-This usually involves cutting out the inflamed tissue and removing about one third of the toenail, or sometimes even the entire nail.
+If these approaches don’t help or if the ingrown toenail hurts a lot, produces pus or is constantly inflamed, surgery is an option.
+This usually involves cutting out the inflamed or infected tissue and removing about one third of the toenail, or sometimes even the entire nail.